NEW MEXICO HONOR BURIAL PROGRAM

 uniformed men and women to perform the ceremonial funeral duties of covering and uncovering of a casket with an American Flag, the folding and presentation of the flag to a widow or family member, a 21-Rifle Salute, and the sounding of Taps.

 This service is provided free to the family of any deceased honorably-discharged veteran.
-The NMDVS ensures that all units undergo training, are provided with uniforms and equipment, and are provided with a small stipend for each service performed.
+The NMDVS ensures that all units undergo training and are provided with a small stipend for each service performed.
 Please contact the nearest Honor Guard Team listed below to make arrangements.

 For further questions, or if you are interested in forming an Honor Guard team, please contact Josetta Rodriguez at (505) 827-6356 or by E-mail at email@example.com.